Pax 2 Vaporizer Review [4k Video] ~14:13

-*Update* I now recomend people pick up the $13 Half-Pack lid when purchasing their Pax 2.
-It lowers draw resistance, and allows you to use a half loaded oven (.15-.20grams) efficiently now.
+*Update* I now recommend people pick up the $13 Half-Pack lid when purchasing their Pax 2.
+It lowers draw resistance and allows you to use a half loaded oven (.15-.20grams) efficiently now.

 The Pax 2 comes with a 10-year manufacturer warranty and I have never ever ever had a problem with the Pax customer support.
-When someone tells me reliability and warranty/customer support is the most important factor in their vaporizer decision, the Pax 2 is the vape immediately recomend.
+When someone tells me reliability and warranty/customer support is the most important factor in their vaporizer decision, the Pax 2 is the vape I recommend.

 Pax 2 Vaporizer Comparisons

-Firefly 2 ($329) – The Firefly 2 is the one of the best “pure convection” portable vaporizers currently on the market.
-It’s definitely not as stealthy or lightweight as the Pax 2 but the Firefly 2 is my highest rated portable vaporizer for vapor quality (taste, temp, vapor production).
+Firefly 2+ ($249) – The Firefly 2+ is one of the best “pure convection” portable vaporizers currently on the market.
+It’s definitely not as stealthy or lightweight as the Pax 2 but the Firefly 2 Plus is my highest rated portable vaporizer for vapor quality (taste, temp, vapor production).
 It also heats up in 5-7 seconds including pre-heat so you can get in a quick session while you’re on the go.
-To get the improved vapor quality over the Pax 2 the Firefly is larger, heavier, and takes more practice/technique to use.
 It really depends on what kind of sessions you are looking for.
-If you want a more duble, portable, consistent vaporizer with longer sessions go with the Pax 2.
-If you want the best vapor quality and quick sessions I would go for the Firefly 2
+If you want a more durable, portable, consistent vaporizer with longer sessions go with the Pax 2.
+If you want the best vapor quality and quick sessions I would go for the Firefly 2 Plus.

 Summary: Should you buy the Pax 2 vaporizer?